Governance & Sustainability

 RM1,450,001 – RM1,500,000 1

-The Group senior management remuneration is commensurate with their duties and responsibilities, the performance of the respective company or business entity, and operating environment.
+The Group senior management remuneration is commensurate with their duties and responsibilities, their work performance, and the performance of the respective business entity.
 The Board is of the opinion that the disclosure of the senior management’s names and remuneration components would not be in the best interest of the Group due to confidentiality, business and personal security concerns.
 The above disclosure is deemed sufficient to enable stakeholders to assess senior management remuneration vis-a-vis the Group’s performance.

 PRINCIPLE B – EFFECTIVE AUDIT AND RISK MANAGEMENT